mohammadaliawan/ls-prep/notes.md

+# These notes are not my own work and have been copied from various sources cited below.
+These are intended only for my own personal use.

-# Learning to Program-Chris Pine/Intro-to-Programming-LS/Codeacademy-ruby Track
+# Learning to Program-Chris Pine/Intro-to-Programming-LanuchSchool/Codeacademy-ruby Track

 **--------- LaunchSchool-Introduction to Programming------------**